skgrange/smonitor/README.md

 The primary objectives of **smonitor** are:

-  - Provide a simple data model for time-series data.
-The data model should also allow for extensions.
+  - Provide a simple core data model for time-series data.
+The data model should allow for extensions for specific uses.
-  - Provide functions to insert data and calculate aggregations which can be easily scheduled and be dynamic so they reflect source data changes.
+  - Provide functions to insert data and calculate aggregations which can be easily scheduled and be dynamic.
+This allows the database to reflect source data changes which occurs constantly with time-series measurements.
-  - Provide importing functions so data can be imported and used easily and conveniently for analysis.
+  - Provide importing functions so data can be imported and used easily and conveniently for analysis and data delivery.
-    - This is the end-goal and the key reason why this development was started, accessing data should be easy!
+    - This is the end-goal and the key reason why this development was started, accessing good quality data should be easy!

 ## The data model